 Major genes increasing BCC risk

-- Up to 70% of people with sporadic BCC without Gorlin syndrome have patched PTCH1 gene mutations as a result of UV radiation exposure.
+- Up to 70% of people with sporadic BCC without basal cell naevus syndrome have patched PTCH1 gene mutations as a result of UV radiation exposure.

 - In 10–20% of patients with sporadic BCC, mutations in the SMO gene allow for unregulated signalling of tumour growth.

-- A small number of sporadic BCC patients have mutations in the PTCH1 homologue PTCH2 (a variant of the PTCH1 gene) and in the suppressor of fused (SUFU) gene.
+- A small number of sporadic BCC patients have mutations in the PTCH1 homologue PTCH2 (a variant of the PTCH1) and SUFU.

 Other genes of importance in BCC risk

-There is evidence that mutations in the tumour suppressor gene P53 and the melanocortin-1 receptor gene may be involved in the development of sporadic BCC.
+Mutations in the tumour suppressor gene P53 and the melanocortin-1 receptor (MCR1) gene may be involved in the development of sporadic BCC.

-- The gene P53 encodes the protein P53 which has been termed ‘guardian of the genome’.
+- P53 encodes the protein P53 which has been termed ‘guardian of the genome’.

 - The P53 protein functions to sense genotoxic injury and arrest cell division allowing DNA repair to occur before replication.

-- In the case of extensive DNA damage, it induces apoptosis (cell death) in an effort to eliminate defective and potentially malignant cells.
+- In the case of extensive DNA damage, it induces apoptosis (cell death) to eliminate defective and potentially malignant cells.

 - Mutations of P53 occur in a wide variety of human cancers including BCC.

-- In 44–100% of BCC patients, mutations in the P53 gene are found, most likely as a result of exposure to UV rays.
+- In 44–100% of BCC patients, mutations are found in P53, most likely as a result of exposure to UV radiation.

 - Arsenic exposure is well known to contribute to BCC formation and is thought to occur through DNA methylation of genes in the P53 pathway.